 If you are seeking information on victim services, compensation, and assistance available to victims of crime, please consult our web resources:

-- Visit the U.S. Resource Map and click on your state to find phone numbers for your state compensation and assistance program.
+- Visit our Help in Your State page to find phone numbers for your state compensation and assistance program.

-- If you or a family member has been a victim of an act of terrorism occurring outside the United States you may be eligible to apply for financial reimbursement for qualifying expenses through International Terrorism Victim Expense Reimbursement Program (ITVERP).
+- If you or a family member has been a victim of an act of terrorism occurring outside the United States you may be eligible to apply for financial reimbursement for qualifying expenses through the International Terrorism Victim Expense Reimbursement Program.

 Help for OVC Grantees